-Accounts receivable consists primarily of bank credit cards receivable, landlord contributions, franchise royalty payments receivable, receivables from gift card sales, banquet billings receivable and other miscellaneous receivables.
+Accounts receivable consists primarily of bank credit cards receivable, income tax receivable, landlord contributions, franchise royalty payments receivable, receivables from gift card sales, banquet billings receivable and other miscellaneous receivables.

 The Company performs a specific review of account balances and applies historical collection experience to the various aging categories of receivable balances in establishing an allowance.

 Inventories consist of food, beverages and supplies and are stated at the lower of cost or net realizable value.
 Cost is determined using the first-in, first-out method.

 Property and equipment are stated at cost.
 Expenditures for improvements and replacements are capitalized and maintenance and repairs are charged to expense.
 Depreciation is computed on a straight-line basis over the estimated useful lives of the assets.
 Leasehold improvements are amortized on the straight-line basis over the shorter of the lease term or the estimated useful lives of the assets.
 The estimated useful lives for assets are as follows: Building and Building Improvements, 20 to 40 years; Equipment, 5 years; Furniture and Fixtures, 5 to 7 years; Computer Equipment, 3 to 5 years; and Leasehold Improvements, 5 to 20 years (limited by the lease term).